Tim Macindoe won the Hamilton West seat on his second attempt in November 2008, by a majority of 1618 votes.

 In 2005, while a member of the Melville Community Action Group, Tim organised a strongly-supported petition which forced the abandonment of a proposal by the Labour Government to site an unsecured home for youth offenders opposite Melville High School.

-- Junior Government Whip
+- Senior Government Whip

-- Member, Education and Science Select Committee
+- Member, Business Committee

 New Zealand National Party